Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 1.40:
  * Add support for Opposing Force Deathmatch.
+ * Bugfixes to goal selection and weapon selection.
+ * Bot now understands that it can get more ammo by picking up same weapon again.
+ * Bot avoids combat if it doesn't have good weapon or doesn't have enough health.
  * Changed optimization flags from '-O3 -funroll-loops' to '-O2'.
  * Output warning message when model given for bot creation is replaced by team-balance code.